H-Studio logo

 Two further situations · also rescuable

-Lost source code and no-code MVP ceilings.
+Lost source code and handover gaps.

 Two patterns that don't sit alongside the others above but are common enough to call out explicitly.